 Retro-reflectives work by bouncing light back in the same direction it came from.
 This makes it particularly effective when you're caught in the headlights or under street lights.

 Not only can you wear retro-reflectives, but you can also add them to your bike for additional visibility on dark commutes.
-Tyres with reflective sidewalls and reflective stickers will catch the eye of other road users at junctions.
+Tyres with reflective sidewalls will catch the eye of other road users at junctions.

 If you need to ride with a backpack, remember that you'll be covering up any reflectives on your jacket so look for one that has retro-reflective decals.

 If you live in the UK and you cycle after dark, you are required by law to use a white front light and a red rear light with a minimum output of 4 candelas (around 50 lumens)

 Modern LED technology means bike lights can go way beyond the required 50 lumens.
 When you buy your lights, make sure they suit the conditions you'll be riding in.